jperon/lyluatex/lyluatex.md

 \lyOption{ragged-right}{default}
 Set the score to ragged-right systems.
-By default, single-system scores will not be justified but printed at their “natural” width, while scores with multiple systems be default wil be justified.
+By default, single-system scores will not be justified but printed at their “natural” width, while scores with multiple systems by default will be justified.
 With this option set to true, all systems are printed at their natural width;
 with this option set to false, all systems are justified (even for